Programs of Study

 - All students must enroll in a mathematics course every semester until the mathematics requirements are completed.

-- Additional mathematics requirement for economics, finance, operations and technology management majors: Calculus (MTH 121) with a minimum grade of C.
+- Additional mathematics requirement for economics, finance, and operations and technology management majors: Calculus (MTH 121) with a minimum grade of C.

 - All of the lower-division business foundation courses (BUS 100, BUS 101, ECN 120, ECN 121, BUS 200, BUS 205, BUS 209, BUS 210, BUS 250 & BUS 255) with a minimum combined GPA of 2.0.